PGM-Lab/InferPy/docs/index.rst

 InferPy is a high-level API for probabilistic modeling written in Python and capable of running on top of Tensorflow.
-InferPy's API is strongly inspired by Keras and it has a focus on enabling flexible data processing, easy-to-code probablistic modelling, scalable inference and robust model validation.
+InferPy's API is strongly inspired by Keras and it has a focus on enabling flexible data processing, easy-to-code probablistic modeling, scalable inference and robust model validation.

 Use InferPy if you need a probabilistic programming language that: